Vietnam Export E-Commercial Invoice Guide After Decree 70

 Decree 70 expanded the circumstances in which a Vietnam exporter can use an e-commercial invoice, but it did not create a blanket rule that every export transaction now follows the same document path.
 The practical test is narrower: are you exporting goods or providing services abroad, and can the invoice data be transmitted electronically to the tax authority?

 If the answer is yes, the exporter may use an e-commercial invoice for that transaction.
 If the answer is no, the fallback is not optional.
 The business must issue an electronic VAT invoice or electronic sales invoice instead, depending on the underlying tax status of the sale.
-That is the real distinction behind most Vietnam e-VAT vs e-commercial invoice exports questions.
-The choice is not about preference.
-It turns on whether the legal and transmission conditions are actually satisfied in your workflow.
+The choice turns on whether the transmission conditions are actually satisfied in your workflow, not on preference.

-In practice, the safest approach is to treat the transmission condition as a control point, not an assumption.
-If your finance team cannot show how invoice data reaches the tax authority through the approved process, you should analyze the transaction as a fallback invoice scenario rather than forcing it into the e-commercial invoice path.
+If your finance team cannot show how invoice data reaches the tax authority through the approved process, treat the transaction as a fallback invoice scenario rather than forcing it into the e-commercial invoice path.

 Goods Exports Have a Customs-Clearance Deadline